2003 Brazilian Grand Prix: Qualifying

 There were two one-hour qualifying sessions, one on both Friday and Saturday afternoons.
 The World Drivers' Championship standings set the first session's running order (first to last) with the second run in reverse of the first session times (slowest to fastest).
 Each competitor recorded one timed lap in each session and the starting order was determined by the second session's quickest laps.
 The level of standing water fluctuated during the session.
-Webber took provisional pole position on a drying track with a 1-minute and 23.249 seconds lap.
+Webber took provisional pole position on a drying track with a 1:23.249 lap.
 He was 0.138 seconds faster than Barrichello in second, who had pole until Webber's lap.
 Räikkönen, the first driver to set a lap, was third and his teammate Coulthard, fourth, made a driver error at Bico de Pato corner.
 Michael Schumacher aquaplaned shortly after leaving the pit lane and took fifth.
 Panis's Toyota was not setup for the wet-weather conditions and took sixth.
 Villeneuve was seventh; Pizzonia, eighth, drove the spare Jaguar and aquaplaned on the start/finish straight.

 Alonso, ninth, was circumspect, as Frentzen, tenth. reported an adequate car balance.
 An incorrect setup put Da Matta 11th.
 The wet-weather conditions restricted Trulli to 12th and an unbalanced car in slow speed corners left Ralf Schumacher in 13th.
 An oversteer and lack of grip restricted Fisichella to 14th as Verstappen extracted additional performance from his car to finish in 15th.
 Heidfeld was circumspect through the Arquibancdas turn en route to 16th.
 Montoya in 17th lost control of the rear of his Williams under braking and went onto a concrete run-off area at Ferradura corner.
 Firman in 18th drove with the rear of Jordan's spare car attached to his race vehicle.
 Wilson avoided a spin on the start/finish straight and was 19th.
 Button was the only driver not to set a lap time: he had a sudden oversteer when he ran onto a damp white line denoting the track boundaries, and aquaplaned at almost 145 mph.
 Button went through two polystyrene boards, removed his car's rear wing and abandoned the attempt.
 The session was temporarily stopped to clear on-track debris.